Jean28518/linux-guides/security-check/README.md

 - Are processes running as root?
 - Is a automatic backup system set up?
 - Is the system at the newest version?
+- Are the used passwords safe?
+- Are having mysql users the right to drop tables? https://stackoverflow.com/questions/64013450/how-to-remove-user-privileges-associated-with-the-dropped-table
+- Are suspicous processes running on your system?

 ## File security
 - Any passwords in plain files found?
 What do they reveal?
+- Are the owners/groups of the file correct?
+- Can others see the files?